Dominguez Rancho Adobe: Modern land division

 In 1967 the stockholders of the Dominguez Estate Company voted to sell off a large portion of the land.
 The sale was the largest in southern Californian history.
 The state of California purchased a portion of the land, and in 1965 the Board of Trustees of the California State Colleges voted to build a new campus on the west side of Dominguez Hill, which became California State University Dominguez Hills.

 Without the foresight and leadership of Juan Jose, Cristobal and Manuel Dominguez, the Rancho San Pedro may not have survived to the modern day.
 Many of the Spanish land grants in California were sold to settlers, abandoned, or lost entirely due to costly court battles to defend ownership of the property.
 Recently, the Dominguez family has been host to the King and Queen of Spain, the Governors of California, and other dignitaries at events held throughout the Rancho lands.

-Today, the descendants of the Dominguez family operate the Watson Land Company and the Carson Estates Company on the original Rancho land.
+Today, the descendants of the Dominguez family operate the Watson Land Company and the Carson Companies on the original Rancho land.
 Throughout his life, Manuel resisted selling the land, preferring instead to lease parcels and retain ownership.
 This strategy was followed by his children, which allowed for a substantial portion of the land grant to be held by family members today.
 This includes the museum which showcases the adobe home of Manuel Dominguez.